-Cut-off date

-The cut-off date would be the date up to which subsequent events would be recognized in the valuation.

-Partial wind-up

-- A partial wind-up occurs when a subset of the members terminates membership in circumstances that require wind-up with respect to those members.
-Such wind-up does not apply to the continuing members, although it may be necessary, for legal or other reasons, also to value the benefits of the continuing members. - The law regarding partial wind-ups varies by jurisdiction.
-As a result, the application of law can cause a partial wind-up to range from an insignificant change in the pension plan to something similar to a full wind-up. - The standards for a partial wind-up are the same as the standards for a full wind-up.
+Cut-off date .07 The cut-off date would be the date up to which subsequent events would be recognized in the valuation.
+Partial wind-up - A partial wind-up occurs when a subset of the members terminates membership in circumstances that require wind-up with respect to those members.
+Such wind-up does not apply to the continuing members, although it may be necessary, for legal or other reasons, also to value the benefits of the continuing members. - .09 The law regarding partial wind-ups varies by jurisdiction.
+As a result, the application of law can cause a partial wind-up to range from an insignificant change in the pension plan to something similar to a full wind-up. - The Standards of Practice for a partial wind-up are the same as the Standards of Practice for a full wind-up.
 Their application may be easier, however, when the partial wind-up applies to relatively few members.
-For example: - The standard of materiality for determination of benefit entitlements may be less rigorous for continuing members than for those to whom the partial windup applies; or - The standard of materiality for reporting wind-up expenses may be less rigorous.
+For example, the standard of materiality for determination of benefit entitlements may be less rigorous for continuing members than for those to whom the partial windup applies, or the standard of materiality for reporting wind-up expenses may be less rigorous.